mhollands/Winbond-W25Q32JV/README.md

 Basic mbed library for peeking and poking a Winbond W25Q32JV.
 Implemented on MBED L031K6 however should be easy enough to convert to other MBED devices or even any other microcontroller with a SPI bus.

 ## MBED Code
 The MBED code opens a serial connection to your PC over USB.
 Use a program like RealTerm (Windows) or Minicom (Linux) to interact with it.
+Baud rate is 115200 baud.

 Code will ask for a 4 character command.
 The first character indicates the command to execute and the next 3 characters are the arguments.
 Not all commands use all 3 arguments  (some use no arguments).